ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 #### Flow sensors
 Both flow sensors let the current pass only if flow is detected, they ensure that no heating is activated if there is no flow detected in the system.

-### b) Power supply, relays and other stuffs
+### b) Power supply, relays and other parts
 All the power cable (input and outputs) are connected by a barrier terminal block.
 We will use the same connector on our board because we don't want to alter the power cable and change their connector.
-Please note that this barrier connector is one of the most difficult part to find for this project.
-I cannot find it on https://www.reichelt.de/ which is my usual parts supplier, but I find on http://www.newark.com/.

 #### Heating elements
-There is two heating element in the spa for a total power of 2000Watts.
+There is two heating element in the spa for a total power of 2000 Watts.
 They are directly powered by a relay allowing 220VAC to pass trough the heating element.
 Please note that in normal condition :
 - The water pump is always powered when heating.
 Any flow interruption signaled by the flow sensor result in an error and the heating stops.
 - When you push the heating button the heating doesn't start immediately, the water pump starts and then a couple seconds after the heater 1 is powered then a couple seconds later the heater 2 starts.